 There are a couples ways to buy an I amsterdam City Card:

-- Online, in advance (pick up in person or delivery available)
+- Online, in advance (pick up in person or online delivery available)

 - In person